Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 Call of Duty: Modern Warfare III

 What’s the deal: The £409 deal may gone, but this game is still on sale.
-Only at Amazon you can get the brand-new Call of Duty: Modern Warfare III for 11% less, as the price has been knocked down to £61.99.
+At Very you can get the brand-new Call of Duty: Modern Warfare III for 21% less, as the price has been knocked down to £55.99.

-Plus, Amazon is exclusively offering a free bundle that includes three Call of Duty Endowment (CODE) themed in-game items, such as a Calling Card, Animated Emblem and Weapon Sticker.

 Why we chose it: This game is an amazing new addition to the Call of Duty franchise, with the greatest collection of Multiplayer maps ever.
 Brutal and challenging as ever, but with all-new stories and scenarios, this will make your gamer friends unbelievably jealous.